 And then of course there's the Ultimate Universe, which has everything that sucks about the Marvel Universe, but with the added fact that when you die a horrible death, you won't get lucky in the cosmic scheme of things and be reborn.

-Ironically, Ultimate Spider-Man (whose life in the mainstream is pretty much suck) seems to be the one with the better life.
+Ironically, Ultimate Spider-Man (whose life in the mainstream pretty much sucked) seems to be the one with the better life.
 Sure, his life problems are as bad as in the mainstream universe, if not worse, but the people seem more willing to believe that Spider-Man is a hero instead of going against him the very moment he makes a little mistake, and even when he dies, people actually mourn his death and remember him as a hero, and even take great offense to anyone who does something that could be considered a disrespect to his memory.

 The world of Ruins, an alternate universe Anti-Marvels.
 Wolverine is dying of adamantium poisoning, Bruce Banner is a mass of tumors, the X-Men have all been imprisoned and experimented on by President Xavier, and Nick Fury is a crazy survivalist who was taught cannibalism by Captain America.
 After Phil Sheldon has investigated all this, trying to find out what's wrong with the world, he dies of radiation poisoning, because he was bitten by one of the radioactive spiders Peter Parker deliberately released in the Daily Bugle building.
 Would you be surprised to learn it was written by Warren Ellis?